jtwool/superdead-rules/src/2_characters.md

 | 5 | Substance Abuse |
 | 6 | Socializing |

+### Stress and Bonds
+The characters you have bonds with are especially important.
+If you engage in your stress release activity with a character you have a bond with, double the amount of stress relieved.

+If someone you have a bond with dies, you immediately incur five points of stress.

 ## Background
 Even if it's hard to remember now, you were someone before the end of the world.